Fridays with Vicky 95

 Sub-niche 1 – main keyword ranked #2 in Google.
 It’s a low ticket item with the peek season during the winter months.
 We have daily sales with this sub-niche.
-Here are some numbers taken from Jaaxy, my preferred keyword research tool, related to the main keyword in this sub-niche.
+Here are some numbers that are taken from Jaaxy, my preferred keyword research tool, related to the main keyword in this sub-niche.

 Sub-niche 3 – main keyword ranked #3 in Google.
 This is a medium ticket item that I started to see almost daily sales in October.
 Again this is a sub-niche focused on the winter months.
-Problem here is that two of my top sellers, are not available to order via Amazon (sold out at the moment), hope they fix this fast…
+The problem here is that two of my top sellers, are not available to order via Amazon (sold out at the moment), hope they fix this fast…

 I should mention that the only site that’s ranking better then the above main keywords currently is amazon themselves.

 Sub-niche 4 – This is a low ticket item sub-niche, that I started working with earlier this year.
 I’ve seen very little traction, probably due to few posts pointing to the main “top 5” article.